sebastienjust/experiments-fullstack-quarkus-vite/README.md

 docker run -i --rm -p 8080:8080 quarkus/fullstack-demo-jvm .
 ```

-To go http://localhost:8080/some-page and check if it's ok (flush your browser cache first).
+Go to http://localhost:8080/some-page and verify the result.
+Clear your browser cache before testing.
 Then check that Quarkus DEV UI is not present anymore http://localhost:8080/q/dev-ui/welcome should
 give an error.

-🚩 You can commit and push if it works
+🚩 Checkpoint: commit and push